rawziNael/Reading-Notes/Read43.md

 - [CodeTriage](https://www.codetriage.com/) helps you subscribe to your favorite open-source projects and get a new open issue from them in your inbox every day.

+# GitHub

+Open source software is free for you to use and explore.
+Get involved to perfect your craft and be part of something big.

+With GitHub You will learn how to make a contribution on GitHub which goes as follows:

+    1. Fork the repository.
+    2. Clone the repository.
+    3. Create a new branch.
+    4. Make necessary changes and commit those changes.
+    5. Push changes to GitHub.
+    6. Submit your changes for review.

-#### What Motivates a Developer to Contribute to Open-Source Software?
+# What Motivates a Developer to Contribute to Open-Source Software?

 Open-source software (OSS) is a rapidly growing industry that provides many benefits to the individuals and businesses who use it, as well as to its programmers.